elliot-nelson/7tonshark/content/posts/making-of-js13k-2025-ashes-of-ulthar/making-of-js13k-2025-ashes-of-ulthar.md

 (Technically there are three heightmaps, since the tallowers walk in terrain layer 2 and cantors walk in terrain layer 3 -- but it all uses the same basic system.)

 To avoid the "sameness" of a bunch of villagers all just moving back and forth to the exact same spot, there's some randomness built into each job, with a range of X locations you can end up at.
 Some jobs (like woodcutters and stonemasons) also do random "spinning around" at their target locations, to simulate work.
-This doesn't make sense for jobs like cantor, so the spinning is turned off for those jobs.
+This doesn't make sense for jobs like cantor, so spinning is turned off for those jobs.

 {% image "./villager.gif", "Villager with the Woodcutter job" %}